 Laboratory tests are covered at the medical benefit level.
 Colorectal cancer screening is covered at the medical benefit if it is not performed for preventive purposes (e.g., screening for diagnostic reasons or to check symptoms).
+If you have a positive result on a fecal occult blood test covered under the preventive benefit, a follow-up colonoscopy will be covered under the preventive benefit as part of the screening procedure.

 General anesthesia is covered at the benefit level of the related colorectal cancer screening if medically necessary.
-Otherwise is not covered.
+Otherwise is not covered